ColumbianGangster/Stock-Market-App/README.md

 # Stock-Market-App
 View investor sentiments of a stock and perform horizontal financial statement analysis

+For reviewers: Time spent on this was just over 2 days, and therefore it has areas for improvement as noted below.
+Please also notice my clean commit messages.

 Technologies
 - Jetpack Compose.
 This is my first investigation into Jetpack Compose.
 - MVVM with the Loading Content Error pattern via a sealed class.